Employee engagement is a defining pillar of long-term success for businesses.

 All employees leave eventually, whether that be to go to a competitor, for a career change or retirement.
 However, when employees leave for reasons that could have been resolved early, it begs questions about how well a business is listening to and responding to its employees.

 Businesses can’t assume anything when it comes to employee engagement and retention, and must look to gain measurable and evidence-based insights.

 Exit interviews can provide refreshingly frank feedback about what the business is doing well and what it is doing badly in the eyes of its employees.
 Interpreted in the right way, this can lead to great opportunities to improve the way the business operates.
 Utilising third party employee engagement software, can be a great way to coax out the most honest and frank opinions that can be anonymised.

 Exit interviews benefit from a pre-defined structure that allows employees to contribute to the same questions and topics, as well as giving each employee a chance to offer personal opinions and insights.
 The types of questions asked, and the way they are asked, can have a big impact on the effectiveness of these employee surveys.
-For help in designing and deploying employee surveys, please don’t hesitate to get in touch with the team here at Primary Colours Surveys.
+For help in designing and deploying employee surveys, please don’t hesitate to get in touch with the team here at Edgecumbe Surveys.
 We can offer tips and advice, as well as more strategic insights to ensure any form of employee engagement initiative or measurement your business undertakes, yields meaningful results.

 When the costs of employee turnover can be so high, especially with executives or skilled workers, investing in processes and systems that focus on improving employee engagement and retention is crucial.
 Retaining key talent needs to be at the top of every business’ priorities.